Now that you’ve completed your data collection, you need to actually formulate your marketing plan. Here are the key features to be sure to include:

 7. Determine your budget

 Your marketing budget will need to strike a balance between being high enough to make an impact but low enough not to wipe out your start-up fund.
-Gather costs for the tactics you outlined in step 4.
-If you have the option of working with multiple media outlets, gather quotes from a few so you can compare and contrast their services and value.
+Gather costs for the tactics you outlined in step 6.
+If you have the option of working with multiple media outlets, gather a few quotes so you can compare and contrast their services and value.